This page is about all the fire towers at Crane (unlike all my other pages which are about a single tower site.)

 One interesting source is the book “The World War II History of NAD Crane” (https://www.blurb.com/books/6856367-the-world-war-ii-history-of-nad-crane) which has one picture (page 68) that includes a lookout tower, and other aerial photos that one could imagine were taken from towers on site.

-NGS datasheet for mark INDIAN (JA1933) said to be about 81 feet away from the tower near Lake Greenwood
+NGS datasheet for mark INDIAN (JA1933) said to be about 81 feet away from a tower near Lake Greenwood.

 NGS datasheet for mark INDIAN SPRINGS LOOKOUT TOWER (JA1932) and the datasheet for the nearby SPRINGS (JA1937)